 In 2 healthy adult subjects who received 1 mg of radiolabeled salmeterol (as salmeterol xinafoate) orally, approximately 25% and 60% of the radiolabeled salmeterol was eliminated in urine and feces, respectively, over a period of 7 days.
 The terminal elimination half-life was about 5.5 hours (1 volunteer only).

 The xinafoate moiety has no apparent pharmacologic activity.
-The xinafoate moiety is highly protein bound ( > 99%) and has a long elimination half-life of 11 days.
+The xinafoate moiety is highly protein bound (greater than 99%) and has a long elimination half-life of 11 days.

-The initial studies supporting the approval of SEREVENT DISKUS (salmeterol xinafoate) for the treatment of asthma did not require the regular use of inhaled corticosteroids.
-However, for the treatment of asthma, SEREVENT DISKUS (salmeterol xinafoate) is currently indicated only as concomitant therapy with an inhaled corticosteroid [see INDICATIONS].
+The initial trials supporting the approval of SEREVENT DISKUS for the treatment of asthma did not require the regular use of inhaled corticosteroids.
+However, for the treatment of asthma, SEREVENT DISKUS is currently indicated only as concomitant therapy with an inhaled corticosteroid [see INDICATIONS AND USAGE].

-Adult and Adolescent Patients Aged 12 Years and Older: In 2 randomized double-blind studies, SEREVENT DISKUS (salmeterol xinafoate) was compared with albuterol inhalation aerosol and placebo in adolescent and adult patients with mild-to-moderate asthma (protocol defined as 50% to 80% predicted FEV1, actual mean of 67.7% at baseline), including patients who did and who did not receive concurrent inhaled corticosteroids.
-The efficacy of SEREVENT DISKUS (salmeterol xinafoate) was demonstrated over the 12-week period with no change in effectiveness over this time period (see Figure 1).
+In 2 randomized doubleblind trials, SEREVENT DISKUS was compared with albuterol inhalation aerosol and placebo in adolescent and adult subjects with mild-to-moderate asthma (protocol defined as 50% to 80% predicted FEV1, actual mean of 67.7% at baseline), including subjects who did and who did not receive concurrent inhaled corticosteroids.
+The efficacy of SEREVENT DISKUS was demonstrated over the 12-week period with no change in effectiveness over this time period (see Figure 1).
 There were no gender- or age-related differences in safety or efficacy.
-No development of tachyphylaxis to the bronchodilator effect was noted in these studies.
-FEV1 measurements (mean change from baseline) from these two 12-week studies are shown in Figure 1 for both the first and last treatment days.
+No development of tachyphylaxis to the bronchodilator effect was noted in these trials.
+FEV1 measurements (mean change from baseline) from these two 12-week trials are shown in Figure 1 for both the first and last treatment days.

-Table 4 shows the treatment effects seen during daily treatment with SEREVENT DISKUS (salmeterol xinafoate) for 12 weeks in adolescent and adult patients with mild-to-moderate asthma.
+Table 4 shows the treatment effects seen during daily treatment with SEREVENT DISKUS for 12 weeks in adolescent and adult subjects with mild-to-moderate asthma.

-Table 4.
-Daily Efficacy Measurements in Two 12-Week Clinical
+Table 4: Daily Efficacy Measurements in Two 12-Week

 |Parameter||Time||Placebo||SEREVENT DISKUS||Albuterol Inhalation Aerosol|